Kayli/logspub/politoto.md

 - abusing emotional, cultural, tribal cues [^2]
   - opposed to making rational, competence-based appeal

-- create illusion of fairness (democracy)
+- create illusion of fairness (veneer democracy)
 - capture people's attention for the sake of capturing attention (clownwork)
   - in order to divert it from problems that average joe cares about

 - divide and conquer
   - prevent people from trusting each other [^3]